SuzukiDaishi/sketch_250701a/README.md

 2. Clone / copy this folder.
 3. Place a background JPG named `windows.jpg` inside **data/** (any 16:9 image works).
 4. Open `HoloBubbleWarp.pde` in Processing and press **Run**.
+5. The sketch loads this image and binds it to the shader uniform `bgTex` so the refraction logic can distort the background.

 No additional libraries are required; the sketch relies only on standard P3D and GLSL 1.50.